PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ```
 Here we use differents **actions** methods, like `goToSubMenu()` in the dashboard page, or `resetAndGetNumberOfLines()` in the orders page.

-Note: To filter orders, we used the FO default account which is part of demo data stored in *data* directory.
+Note: To filter orders, the method uses the FO default account which is part of demo data stored in *data* directory.
 For this scenario, you need to require this file:

 ```js
 // Import customer 'J. DOE'